withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 3. Move any necessary JavaScript, including import statements, into a "code fence" (`---`).
 This includes:
    - Rewriting any Gatsby function props to use `Astro.props`.
-   - Converting any imported components to Astro themselves, too.
+   - Possibly also converting any imported components to Astro.
    - Migrate JavaScript used to conditionally render content inside the HTML template directly.

 4. Remove any GraphQL queries.
 Instead, use import and `Astro.glob()` statements to query your local files.
 Update any dynamic HTML content from your files to use Astro-specific properties.